 The DI is calculated from five behavioral dimensions, each contributing a weighted signal to the composite score.
 No single dimension dominates.
 The score reflects the whole pattern of behavior, not a single impressive week.

-Each week, the platform assigns a single structured mission aligned to the user's goal type, age group, and current DI tier.
+Each week, the platform assigns a single structured mission aligned to the member's goal type, age group, and current DI tier.
 Completing the mission — with verified proof — is the primary input into the DI calculation.
 Consistent completion over multiple weeks is the strongest signal the system tracks.
 A single missed week does not collapse the score, but a pattern of missed weeks is reflected precisely.

-For users who opt into daily habits and daily check-ins, the system tracks execution at a finer granularity.
+For members who opt into daily habits and daily check-ins, the system tracks execution at a finer granularity.
 Daily completions contribute incremental DI points and provide a more detailed behavioral picture.
 These signals are weighted at a lower rate than weekly missions — they are supporting evidence, not the primary measure.

 04 — Psychology